KeyboardKit/website/collections/_features/Styling.md

 While native iOS keyboards provide very little ways of customizing the look and feel of the keyboard, KeyboardKit-based keyboards can be styled and customized to great extent.

 KeyboardKit uses ``KeyboardStyle`` types to style its views.
-For instance, a ``KeyboardStyle/InputCallout`` style can be used to style a ``Callouts/InputCallout`` view.
+For instance, an ``KeyboardStyle.InputCallout`` style can be used to style a ``Callouts.InputCallout`` view.

-KeyboardKit will bind a ``StandardKeyboardStyleProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
+KeyboardKit will bind a ``StandardKeyboardStyleProvider`` instance to the controller ``services`` when the keyboard is loaded.
 You can modify or replace this provider at any time.

 [KeyboardKit Pro][Pro] unlocks a powerful theme engine and a bunch of themes when you register a valid license key.
-More information about Pro features can be found at the end of this article.
+You can read more about it further down.